Walking over Lemons

 Tel: 0034 678 298 497

-See also "Winter Walking" and "Walking with Nature" guided walking holiday.
+See also "Mountain Walking", "Winter Walking" and "Wildlife Walking" guided walking holidays.

 "Casa Ana is the perfect base, set in a remote village.
 The staff were great, food outstanding made with lots of fresh local produce and the surrounding area very picturesque.
 We were able to come back after a day's walking to very relaxing, pleasant environment… Overall, a fantastic, enjoyable week and one we would thoroughly recommend.
 You will not be disappointed and we would stay again."